joaocc/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 :::

-The process of creating a custom cloud in Aiven differs depending on the cloud provider to integrate with:
+The process of creating a custom cloud in Aiven differs depending on the cloud provider to integrate with.

 <Tabs groupId="group1">
 <TabItem value="1" label="AWS" default>